Donnerstag, 16. Dezember 2010

 Berlin Windhoek Film Night 2010

+28 October 2010 is the day!
 The Berlin-Windhoek Film Night 2010 will take place at 8 pm in The Babylon Cinema in Berlin.

 The opening film of the event is the film "Africa Light / Gray Zone" (2010) by Tino Schwanemann.
 "Africa Light / Gray Zone" tells the story of Namibia, "The Light of Africa".
 It is representing the development of identity for an entire continent: Between tradition and modernity, between the cattle and slums, between colonialism and the ownership reforms to the minimum wage for everyone.
 Namibia is neither black nor white - but infinitely gray.